appvoid/grafito/README.md

 | ruby-l-001  | OPT         | 1.3 Billion | Fine-Tunning (FS)+(TL) | ⬛       |
 | diamond-001 | LLaMA       | 6.7 Billion | Fine-Tunning (TL)+(MMIC)| ⬛       |

+*Note that emerald models are test models while the others are actual finetuned ones*

 *Once Alpaca models are released, [see here](https://crfm.stanford.edu/2023/03/13/alpaca.html), an even more customized, better fine-tuning will be made and a reward model will be included, GPT-4 level you would say.
 Still waiting for LLaMA license change to be approved.
 Something to note here is that these models cannot be used (yet) as commercial products.*

 ### Finetuning